tvcutsem/harmony-reflect/notification/README.md

 Draft implementation of "notification proxies", based on the original (non-direct) Proxy API.

 The basic idea was expressed by E. Dean Tribble on the [es-discuss mailing list](https://mail.mozilla.org/pipermail/es-discuss/2012-November/026587.html) (see [this post](https://mail.mozilla.org/pipermail/es-discuss/2012-November/026589.html) for a follow-up).
+The implementation as shown here includes the extra feature of a post-trap which was suggested to me by Mark S. Miller.

 The basic idea is as follows: